poseidon-code/youtube-viewbot/README.md

     > Make sure you run this command every time whenever starting this program, as this would get latest proxies everytime.

+5. The `proxy-list.txt` file contains IP addresses and their respective host ports in the following pattern : `<IP address>:<port>` per line.

+    ```txt
+    ./proxy-list.txt

+    134.87.56.146:3677
+    213.89.37.145:3523
+    145.123.77.143:987
+    ```

-    > **PRO TIP :** If you have any other source of having proxies (like; PRO/PAID member of free-proxy-list.com or any other proxy provider), then you can get a premium proxy list from them, and make an empty `proxy-list.txt` file in that directory and paste all those premium proxies line-by-line and **skip this step**.
+    > **PRO TIP :** If you have any other source of having proxies (like; PRO/PAID member of free-proxy-list.com or any other proxy provider), then you can get a premium proxy list from them, and make an empty `proxy-list.txt` file in that directory and paste all those premium proxies line-by-line and **skip step 4**.

-5. Copy the YouTube video `URL` that you want to increase the views of, and execute this command :
+6. Copy the YouTube video `URL` that you want to increase the views of, and execute this command :
     ```bash
     python viewbot.py <paste that URL> <enter watch-time (seconds)>
     ```